aleshaleksey/fansys23/06-abilities.md

 **Prerequisite**:
 - "[Arcane Interception](#arcane-interception)" or "[Parry](#parry)"
-- "Elemental Blast" or "Elemental Touch" or any "Spellcasting: Local".
+- "Elementalism" or any "Spellcasting: Local".
 - 7 MP dice total

 ___